BV-BRC/BV-BRC-Docs/docroot/quick_references/services/comparative_systems.md

 # Comparative Systems Service

 ## Overview
-The Comparative Systems Service allows users to identify a set of pathways, subsystems, and protein families for a set of genomes or genome groups.
-It combines together functionality from three different tools and data from the legacy PATRIC system: the **Protein Family Sorter**, **Pathway Comparison Tool**, and **Subsystems Data**.
+The Comparative Systems Service combines together functionality from three different tools and data from the legacy PATRIC system: the **Protein Family Sorter**, **Pathway Comparison Tool**, and **Subsystems Data**. and also includes subsystems (1,2), a set of functional roles that together implement a specific biological process or structural complex and can also be generalized as pathways.
+Up to 500 genomes can be compared.
+All three tools use the two protein families, PATtyFams (3), that are assigned in the BV-BRC annotation process known as RASTtk (4).
+The global families, known as PGFams, can be used for cross genus comparisons.
+The local families, PLFams, are for intra-genus comparisons.
+Pathway maps are represented using KEGG (5).

 ### See also
   * [Comparative Systems Service](https://www.bv-brc.org/app/ComparativeSystems)